biigle/core/README.md

 - `mail.php`: credentials for the mail server
 - `session.php`: encrypt, secure?

 Don't forget to set the encryption key!
 You can generate one with `php artisan key:generate`.
-Make sure you don't generate a new key when you laready have things encrypted with the old key!
+Make sure you don't generate a new key when you already have things encrypted with the old key!
 Maybe set up the route cache?
-Cache the environment variables?
+Cache the config?

-**Put all sensitive and secret stuff to `.env.php` in the repo root!** You'll see where the `env()` helper is used in the config files.
+**Put all sensitive and secret stuff to `.env.php`!** You'll see where the `env()` helper is used in the config files.

-Set up the task scheduler by creating a cron job that calls `php artisan schedule:run` in the application root every minute (or 15 minutes).
+Set up the task scheduler by creating a cron job that calls `php artisan schedule:run` in the application root every minute.